-Many will think dining at the decadent Michelin star restaurant Fera at Claridges is reserved only for very special occasions due to the price tag.
+Many will think dining at the decadent Michelin star restaurant Fera in Claridges is reserved only for very special occasions due to the price tag.
 You’d be right.
 Unless of course you book the irresistible Opentable offer!
 There was no contest when I had to decide where to meet a very good friend of mine on a flying visit from Australia.

 As soon as we planted our derrieres on the comfy moss-green leather seats Lyndsey, Sobia and I couldn’t stop yakking.
 The poor waitress had to come round twice to take our order.
 Well there was a lot to chat about.
 Back in the day I met these ladies from a five girl house share in Ealing, where we all enjoyed happy, carefree days.
 And the rest as they say is history.